Wine Flavors: What’s Right? What’s Wrong?

 Understanding the flavors in wine starts with a seemingly simple question:

-Imagine yourself the size of a single atom floating on the surface of a glass of wine.
-Down at this level, the surface of wine is quite turbulent.
+Imagine yourself the size of a single atom floating on the surface of a wine.
+Zoom in far enough and the wine’s surface is constantly shifting.

 Alcohol Evaporation Diagram by Wine Folly